material-components/material-components-ios/components/List/docs/theming.md

 ## Theming

-You can theme a List Item with your app's shared scheme using the MaterialKist Theming extension.
+You can theme a List Item with your app's shared scheme using the MaterialList Theming extension.

-You must first add the Theming extension to your project:
+You must first add the theming extension to your project:

 ```bash
 pod `MaterialComponents/List+Theming`